You both have debts, you both know it’s time to tackle them and you want to do this together.

 IVA & DRO

-- the IVA failure rate is probably about 20-25%.
-If the husband’s IVA fails, or the couple separate at least her debts are already dealt with.
+- if the wife gets a DRO and her husband’s IVA fails, or the couple separates, at least her debts have already dealt with.

 IVA & bankruptcy

-If someone’s income high so monthly payments in bankruptcy are likely, it may be simpler to go for interlocking IVAs rather than the couple having to manage payments to the Official Receiver and the IVA.
+If someone’s income is high so monthly payments in bankruptcy are likely, it may be simpler to go for interlocking IVAs rather than the couple having to manage payments to the Official Receiver and the IVA.

 DRO & bankruptcy

 When one partner has under £30,000 in debts and the other has more, the combination of a DRO and bankruptcy avoids two lots of bankruptcy fees.

 This isn’t a common combination.
 It needs an unusual combination of circumstances to have one partner who couldn’t afford to make the normal repayments to their debts (the Repay options considered below) but who could make a large enough payment to their debts for a DMP to be quicker than an IVA and still pay their fair share of the household expenses.